verbalshadow/prime/README.md

 ```

 1. **hiveId** with your hive username.
-2. **brand** with the name you would like to call you blog.
+2. **brand** with the name you would like to call your blog.
 3. If you want cross-posts in your blog.
-This is generally a unwanted behavior.
+This is generally an unwanted behavior.
 Change **hideCrossPosts** to *false*.
 This will show the orginial post and the small crossposts as seperate posts.
 4. **hideReblogs** is not currently implemented.
 These are currently shown as *Guest Posts* in your blog.
 5. **hiveAPIs** add or remove Hive API endpoints to ensure access.